by Bruce Dunlavy

 (My blog home page and index of other posts may be found here.)

 Aside from some non-traditional sects and denominations such as Unitarianism, accepted Christian doctrine is – and has been for 1500 years – that Jesus Christ had a dual nature.
 As God-made-into-man, he was both fully human and fully divine.

 Accepting the full humanity of Christ, although easily handled in a facile way, is a tough sell to modern Christians when the full implications are considered.
 “Fully human” means “human in every way, no exceptions.”
 Human in thought, human in feeling, and human in desire.
 He got hungry, he ate and digested food –with all that results from that.
 He got angry, as shown by the episode with the Temple money-changers whom he expelled in Matthew 21, knocking over their tables and chairs.

 To believe Jesus Christ was a being of consistent, unchanging, and total rationality and self-control, unaffected by temptation or desire, is to deny that he was a human being and thus to deny his full humanity.
 Such belief is counter to Christian dogma.
 It is heresy, and has been for over 1300 years.

 Some of the heresies of the early church that questioned Christ’s dual nature seem esoteric and arcane today (e.g., the dispute between homoousianism and homoiousianism that was settled at the Council of Nicaea in the year 325), but the fundamental question addressed by the First-Century Gnostics , Third-Century Seballianists, Fourth Century Arianists, and Fifth-Century Nestorians and Monophysites still picks at our preferred image of Jesus Christ.
 It is hard for many modern Christians to imagine their originator getting sick, trimming his toenails, or blowing his nose.
-Some years ago, a survey found that over half of Christians believe that Jesus Christ never told jokes.
+Some years ago, a survey found that over half of Christians believed that Jesus Christ never told jokes.